sarthakj2000/taskManager/readme.md

-step 1: type npm install to install backend dependencies on terminal step 2: type npm start step 3: type cd client on another terminal
+step 0: create a .env file and write your mongoURI and jwtSecret step 1: type npm install to install backend dependencies on terminal step 2: type npm start step 3: type cd client on another terminal